netguy204/imp.el/README.md

 See the effect of your HTML as you type it.

-This mode uses the _simple-httpd_ webserver that runs within emacs to serve up your HTML buffers as you edit them.
+This package requires both _simple-httpd_ and _htmlize_ in order to operate.
+The _simple-httpd_ webserver runs within emacs to serve up your buffers as you edit them. _htmlize_ is used to send font lock highlighting to clients for non-HTML buffers.

 _simple-httpd_ can be installed through MELPA or directly from GitHub.